lovelysoft/host/README.md

 ## host

-The `host` is a useful tool to check basic information of your new host, so you don't need to use many command to query it any more.
+The `host` is a useful tool to check basic information of your new host, so you don't need to use many commands to query it any more.

 ### The host information：